-Come the cold season you see them in every supermarket – the stacks and stacks of turrónes.
-Originally, there were only two - turrón de Jijona and turrón de Alicante, more familiarly called el duro (the hard) and el blando (the soft).
-These gems of Spanish confectionary go back several centuries to the time of the Arabs who used almonds and honey in almost all of their deserts.
+With winter holidays here, you see them in every supermarket – the stacks and stacks of turrónes.
+Originally, there were only two - turrónde Jijona and turrón de Alicante, more familiarly called el duro (the hard) and el blando (the soft).
+The Arabs used local produce - almonds and honey - in almost all of their deserts.
 To this day, sweets typical for Mediterranean countries are based on these two ingredients.

 Though these two are the most classic varieties, innovative turrón makers created ever more choices, using marzipan, candied fruit and coconut, for example.
 In the middle of the 20th Century, turrón de yema was invented – a specialty made from egg yolk.
 It's delicious (if it's fresh!)